 *Students applying after the deadline will be considered on a space-available basis.

 Upon receiving an MTAP acceptance letter, participating students will have access to transfer advising resources and can take UMD courses at a 25% reduced tuition rate until they officially transfer to the university.
 With the payment of fees, participants can access all services and benefits available to UMD students including a UMD student ID and access to the library system, athletic events, Shuttle–UM buses, the Eppley Recreation Center, Stamp Student Union and University Health Center, and reduced ticket prices for events at the Clarice Smith Performing Arts Center.

-In order to register for a course, the student has to complete and submit a Course Interest Survey for concurrent enrollment by the deadline indicated at the top of the form.
-Students should review the Schedule of Classes to choose possible courses and submit their completed Course Interest Survey via email to firstname.lastname@example.org.
+In order to register for a course, the student has to complete and submit a Course Interest Survey (CIS) for concurrent enrollment by the deadline indicated at the top of the form.
+Students should review the Schedule of Classes to choose possible courses and submit their completed CIS via email to email@example.com.

-If the course interest survey is received by the appropriate deadline, students will be registered for their MTAP course at the reduced tuition rate.
+If the CIS is received by the appropriate deadline, students will be registered for their MTAP course at the reduced tuition rate.
 All courses count toward a student’s overall academic performance once they transfer to Maryland.

 Please note: Completing a course at UMD is not a requirement of the program and students are unable to register themselves for MTAP courses.
 Please review the Maryland Transfer Advantage Program FAQs for information regarding course availability and limitations.

 |Course Interest Survey deadline*|